Improving Patient Experience | Modern Tech Strategy

 Struggling with patient enrollment and retention?
 Unsure how to enable virtualization in your clinical trials?

 See how myMedidata can improve patient engagement and retention, accelerate clinical trial timelines, and mitigate risks with study virtualization.

 With Medidata eCOA and eConsent, patient-centric technology facilitating better patient outcomes meets modern technology strategy facilitating better business outcomes

 The life sciences industry has already begun adopting patient centricity in its many forms.
 By easing burdens for patients and sites, sponsors and CROs can achieve improved enrollment, retention, and trial success rates.

 Discover the benefits of less-intrusive patient data technology with Medidata Sensor Cloud, part of our next-generation approach to improving patient engagement

 With Medidata Sensor Cloud, patients can directly contribute accurate, reliable data from the comfort of their own home.
 This solution offers access to a scalable infrastructure that continuously integrates biometric and remote sensor data into Rave EDC.
-Also, when paired with Rave eCOA, sponsors can use parallel data streams to further assess patient-generated responses to therapy.
+Also, when paired with Medidata eCOA, sponsors can use parallel data streams to further assess patient-generated responses to therapy.